cis241-f20/class-material/syllabus.md

      lectures.

-  In order to encourage this, extra credit will be awarded to students who contribute significantly to the captioning of the videos.
+  In order to encourage this, extra credit will be awarded to students based on contributions to the captioning of the videos.
 The exact formula is not yet determined, but the extra credit will be capped at 1% of the overall course grade.